peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Returns:**

-* An arbitrary-precision decimal number rounded to the closest value representable for the given exponent.
+* An arbitrary-precision decimal number rounded to the closest value representable for the specified exponent.

 ### RoundToExponent